StorjOld/upstream/README.md

 upstream
 ========

-Command line tool for upload and downloading files from Metadisk.
+Command line tool for uploading and downloading files from Metadisk.

 ## Raw Functions
 These are the raw functions that are used to upload and download raw data to/from a node.
 These should be called by the application or other functions rather than being used directly.
 They don't encrypt the data, or account for file size limits.